chilikasha/tinytools/README.md

 - [AppCleaner](https://freemacsoft.net/appcleaner/) - a small tool which allows you to thoroughly uninstall unwanted apps.

-- [CheatSheet](https://www.mediaatelier.com/CheatSheet/): just hold the `⌘-key` a bit longer to get a list of all active short cuts of the current application.

 - [Cursorcerer](https://doomlaser.com/cursorcerer-hide-your-cursor-at-will/) - hide the Mac's cursor with a global hotkey or automatically after being idle.

 - [Finbar](https://www.roeybiran.com/apps/finbar) - better `Menu Bar Search` with fuzzy filtering, tracking of recently selected items and other useful features.